-While no formal changes to the program course sequence has been made since 2002-2003, many small changes have been implemented at the course level.
-Use of the end-of-quarter class assessments based on student feedback, student grades, and instructor evaluation provides a documented method for implementation of course level improvements.
-One such example is provided below as an example, for the Fall 2004 and Fall 2005 offerings of CHE 114, Fluid Mechanics.
-The matrix outcome analysis for Fall 2004 (Figure 33) is provided, along with assessment documentation by the instructor.
-This resulted in changes in the way fluid mechanics was taught in 2005.
-The evaluation of the effects of the changes as well as subsequent instructor's assessment are presented (Figure 34).
+While no formal changes to the program course sequence has been made since 2002-2003, many changes at the course level have been implemented.
+Use of the end-of-quarter class assessments based on student feedback, student grades, and instructor evaluation provide a documented method for implementation of course level improvements.
+One such example is provided below, for the winter 2005 offering of ENVE 142, Water Quality Engineering, a required course.
+The matrix outcome analysis (Figure 33) is provided, along with assessment documentation, and finally we provide an evaluation of the effect that resulting changes had on achievement of the outcomes.